Road trips are great for the soul…

 They are also good for inspiration too!
 The road trip to the Highlands and Islands of Scotland in our vintage VW camper van continues on the stunning Isle of Skye.
 Our travels took us further up the northeast coast on the Isle of Skye to Staffin slipway, near Staffin Bay.

 Once again, the journey is very much a part of the experience, not just the destination!
 The journey to Staffin took us past the iconic Old Man of Storr mountain and rocky outcrop.
-As seen in the movie Prometheus and apparently it might even get used in a new Game of Thrones prequel that is apparently to be set on the Isle of Skye?
-It really has got a very cinematic type of landscape!
+As seen in the movie Prometheus.
+Apparently it might even get used in a new Game of Thrones prequel that is supposed to be filmed on the Isle of Skye?
+It really does have a very cinematic type of landscape!

 The peaceful seclusion of Staffin